Dubai to Musandam Peninsula Road Trip – Driving Arabia’s Norway

 While Dubai is a terrific winter sun destination – and who doesn’t want to soak up some rays and splash about in the sea or a hotel swimming pool after a couple of months of cold? – there is so much more to Dubai than sun, sand and shopping.
 In fact, there’s the whole country to see, and neighbouring Oman.

-Contrary to rumours, Dubai is not a country, it’s a city and a city-state or city-emirate in fact, and the larger country that it’s part of, the UAE, is also worth exploring.
+Contrary to rumours, Dubai is not a country, it’s a city and a city-state or city-emirate in fact, and the larger country that it’s part of, the United Arab Emirates or UAE, is also worth exploring.
 While some bits are dull, with lots of flat scrubby sand, some parts are truly spectacular, marked by waves of sand dunes in peach and apricot, majestic craggy mountains with crumbling watchtowers, and lush date-palm oases.
-And then there’s Oman.
+And then there’s neighbouring Oman.

 Rent a Car in Dubai